worldbank/wb-reproducible-research-repository/reproducibility_FAQs.md

 Using a clean, well-defined environment is critical to computational reproducibility.

 ### Do you check if the code is correct?
 No. We only verify complete documentation and **computational reproducibility**: whether running the same code and data produces the same outputs.
-We do not assess whether the code correctly implements the intended methods.
+We do not assess whether the code correctly implements the intended methods, nor the quality of the code.

 ## Documentation-Related Questions